gracel01/ECE5610Lab/Lab3Data/README (2).md

 :-------------------------:|
 ![](3Data/MOSFET_switching_off.bmp) |

-8. Measure tc(OFF), trv and tfi in the turn-OFF switching characteristics. tc(OFF) = 1.183µs,trv = 0.5429µs , tfi = 6.22ns.
+8. Measure tc(OFF), trv and tfi in the turn-OFF switching characteristics. tc(OFF) = 934ns,trv = 103s , tfi = 5.44ns.

 9. Calculate the average switching power loss during the turn-OFF.
-I calculated the average switching power loss during the turn-OFF to be P= f_sx((V_DSxI_Dx(t3off-t4off)) = 0.0336 W.
+I calculated the average switching power loss during the turn-OFF to be Psw​≈Average VDSxAverage ID​xtc​(ON)= 43.4E-5 W.

 3.6.2 Open the file Power_pole_Diode.sch.
 Take a moment to examine the circuit, and then perform the following measurements.